Dhanushsj12/adaptive-engine-layout/ARCHITECTURE.md

 One of the most important tests is the unseen surface.

-The stress-test script creates a surface that is not part of the normal surface definitions.
+Two separate unseen surfaces exist in this project, each proving generalization independently:

+- One is defined inside `demo/main.ts` (`600 × 900`), used only in the interactive browser demo.
+- One is defined inside `scripts/stress-test.ts` (`2400 × 300`), used only in the CLI stress test.

-It is deliberately not referenced by:
+Neither is referenced by:

 ```text
 composition-strategies.ts
 resolver.ts
 ```

-The resolver still successfully produces a layout.
+The resolver still successfully produces a valid layout for both.

 This demonstrates that the system is driven by: